 - Net Profits Tax (NPT) – This is another business tax based on the net profits from the operation of a trade, business, profession, enterprise, or other activity.
 Philadelphia residents and non-residents who do business in the city should expect a bill.
 For the 2020 tax year, if you live here, you have to pay 3.8712% of your net income.
 Visitors are responsible for 3.5019% (2010 tax year).
 The deadlines are April 15 and June 15.

 - School Income Tax (SIT) – This is a type of property tax for certain types of passive income.
 This includes income from your investments, certain business distributions, and net income from rental duplexes.
 Interest income earned from banks, credit unions, or savings & loan investments is exempt.
 If you earn these types of income, you will need to file a return and submit the taxes due.
-The school tax rate for the 2018 tax year is 3.8712% (2019 tax year).
+The school tax rate for the 2020 tax year is 3.8712%.
 The filing deadline is April 15.